This locator tool aims to help people find out where in London accessible and/or specialist older persons housing is being built.

 How to use the tool

-Select as many of the filters as you wish, and the results of your search will be presented in a table and on a map, or just in a table if you are accessing this tool on a mobile device.
-The map can be switched off if you prefer.
+Use as many of the filters as you wish for your search.
+The results will be presented in a table and on a map, which can be switched off if you prefer.
+Only the table will be displayed if you are accessing this tool on a mobile device.

-All relevant information, starting from 1 October 2015, will be displayed.
+All developments that meet the search criteria, starting from 1 October 2015, will be displayed.
 Developments granted prior to this date will not feature in the results.

 The following definitions should assist you with your search: